Calton Hill edinburgh

 Calton Hill offers excellent views of the city centre.
 There are panoramic views of Leith and the Firth of Forth, Arthur’s Seat and the Salisbury Crags, and Holyrood Park.

-You will of course also see all the incredible architecture including Edinburgh Castle, the old City Observatory, and all sorts of monuments such as the Scott, the Nelson, the Dugald Stewart (that one in the famous photo!) and the National Monument.
+You will of course also see all the incredible architecture including Edinburgh Castle, the old City Observatory, and all sorts of monuments such as the Scott, the Nelson, the Dugald Stewart Monument (that one in the famous photo!) and the National Monument of Scotland.

 The view from Calton Hill is absolutely iconic.
+It is of Edinburgh city taken from Calton Hill with the Dugald Stewart Monument in the foreground.
 I reckon it is the most used imagery of Edinburgh for ads and travel websites to promote the city.
-To top it off, it’s a UNESCO World Heritage Site.
+To top it off, Calton Hill is a UNESCO World Heritage Site.

 “Of all places for a view, this Calton Hill is perhaps the best.”
 Robert Louis Stevenson, 1889